Zubin Austin on the importance of kindness in regulation: Ascend Radio

 Week in Brief Podcast

 The Week in Brief Podcast is your weekly guide to the latest news, issues, and events in professional licensing, regulation, and digital government.
-This week, Sarah and Paul discuss Pennsylvania’s impending partial implementation of the Nurse Licensure Compact (NLC), a new data sharing arrangement between Wisconsin and Michigan that could speed up license approvals in both states, and more.
+This week, Jordan and Paul discuss new considerations from NASCIO for states looking to implement AI, buy-now-pay-later licensing in New York, and more.

 Listen Now